Adam-Alive/london-outdoor-sculpture/README.md

 ## UX
 ### Initial Design and Wireframes

-Content will be centred.
 I present here the primary wireframes for all pages on small screens with relevant samples for larger screens: : [WIREFRAMES.md](WIREFRAMES.md).

 ### Colour Scheme